flutter/website/src/content/release/breaking-changes/flutter-generate-i10n-source.md

 ## Timeline

+Landed in version: Not yet<br>
-Not released
+Stable release: Not yet

-Not released + 1, `package:flutter_gen` support will be removed.
+One stable release after this change lands, `package:flutter_gen` support will be removed.

 ## References